wilson0x4d/X4DESO/X4D_Loot/README.md

 ## Versions

+v1.16

+- Fix several nil reference bugs when populating bag slots which may have been emptied/moved by a coroutine.

 v1.15

-- fix bug where 'receiving player' was not being displayed when grouped and group loot option is enabled.
+- Fix bug where 'receiving player' was not being displayed when grouped and group loot option is enabled.

 v1.14